thruston/python-tabulate/README.md

 and `sqrt`, as shown above.
 If you want any others from `math`, you need to prefix them with `math`, so use `math.sin`, `math.cos`, etc...

+Curly braces are only treated as parens at the top level (and this only for compatibility with the old Perl version of tabulate), so you can put them in normal Python expressions like

+    arr ab('{} {}'.format(c, d))

+which (incidentally) shows you how to concatenate two columns into one.
+You can include spaces in your formula.
+The argument to `arr` ends at the next operation or the end of the command line.

 Note that you should use lower case letters only to refer to each column value.
 If you use an upper case letter, `A`, `B`, etc, it will be replaced by the cumulative sum of the corresponding column, in other words the sum of the